 Training, qualifications & experience

-I have experience with a diverse range of people in the voluntary and private sector and for the NHS.
+I have experience with a diverse range of people in the voluntary and private sector and for the NHS

 I currently work as a counsellor and therapist in private practice, London, and am also a writer.
+I have worked for 11 years in private practice now, and hope I can offer my clients a wealth of experience.

 Previously, I worked for the NHS as a counsellor, counselling team leader and counselling co-ordinator.
 My NHS work has given me plenty of experience in many areas of counselling, as well as the opportunity to work with clients from all walks of life.